 A: The fermentation process increases three-fold the concentration of protein, fat, and fiber since the soluble carbohydrates, starches and sugars, are fermented in the dry milling process.
 This fermentation results in a feedstuff with a lower concentration of starch and increased digestible (NDF) fiber content.
-This feed can have a positive effect on rumen fermentation in properly balanced diets by improving fiber digestion in the rumen in properly balanced diets.
-Distillery products are good sources of methionine (first limiting amino acid for milk production) but are low in lysine (second or co-limiting amino acid).
+This feed can have a positive effect on rumen fermentation in properly balanced diets by improving fiber digestion in the rumen.
+Distillery products are good sources of methionine (often the first limiting amino acid for milk production), but are low in lysine (often the second or co-limiting amino acid).
 They are also higher in phosphorus when compared to corn grain (Table 3).
-Both wet and dry distillers grains are an excellent source of ruminally undegradable protein (approx. 55% RUP) in diets for both dairy cattle and backgrounding beef calves.
+Both wet and dry distillers grains are an excellent source of ruminally undegradable protein (approx. 42-47 RUP as a % of CP, Dairy NASEM 2021) in diets for both dairy cattle and backgrounding beef calves.